Navigation Framework for a Hybrid Steel Bridge Inspection Robot: Introduction

 \section{Introduction}

-In the field of steel bridge structure monitoring, there are a significant attention of developing novel robots in the recent years.
-The influence of environment and transportation such as rain, solar radiation, overloading, friction degrade the bridge continuously.
-Thus, monitoring and maintenance are essential to ensure the operation safety.
+Within the field of steel bridge structure monitoring, there is a significant attention of developing novel robots in the recent years.
+The influence of environment and transportation such as rain, solar radiation, overloading, friction degrades the bridge continuously.
+Thus, monitoring and maintenance are essential to ensure the bridge operation safety.
 The tasks can be done manually, however, it is time consuming, labor intensive, dangerous, affect to the traffic, and sometimes inaccessible for human in complex structures.
-For the reasons, there are varieties of robotic platforms \cite{seo2012tank, nguyen2020practical, wang2017analyses, nguyen2019roller, Nguyen_IROS2019} developed to support human to do the task.
+For the reasons, there are varieties of robotic platforms \cite{seo2012tank, nguyen2020practical, wang2017analyses, Nguyen_IROS2019} developed to support human to do the task.
 These robots are magnetic-based that help them traverse on multiple angles of steel bridge structures.
-Most of the robots are controlled manually by an operator.
+However, most of the robots are controlled manually by an operator.

-As an effort to go further in the field, we are developing a bio-inspired hybrid robot - ARA robot \cite{nguyen2020practical, bui2020control} (Fig. \ref{fig:newModule}) with the aim to inspect the steel bridge structure autonomously.
+As an effort to go further in the field, the Advanced Robotics and Automation (ARA) lab has developed a bio-inspired hybrid robot - ARA robot \cite{nguyen2020practical, bui2020control} (Fig. \ref{fig:newModule}) with the aim to inspect the steel bridge structure autonomously.
 The robot is able to work in two modes: (1) mobile to traverse on smooth steel surface, and (2) inchworm - to change/jump to another steel bar surfaces.
-To continue the work of design and dynamic analysis \cite{nguyen2020practical} and control \cite{bui2020control}, in this paper a navigation framework is proposed for the robot to move easily and autonomously on smooth steel surface.
+To continue the work of design and dynamic analysis \cite{nguyen2020practical} and control \cite{bui2020control}, in this paper a navigation framework is proposed for the robot to move easily and autonomously on smooth steel surface with the input data relying the on-board sensor.

-Navigation is a critical function for robot's operation in an environment, particularly for autonomous steel bridge inspection robot.
-The methods in \cite{kotay1996navigating, xie2011edge, pagano2017approach} help the robots move in a local area, and assume the robot dimension is quite small comparing to the workspace.
-The limit of steel bar dimension and variety of steel bridge structure in our research require a new approach for the ARA robot to handle the navigation and motion planning tasks.